tweag/nickel/rfcs/006-package-management.md

 Explicit non-goals are:

-- Integration with other language ecosystems; this is only for Nickel code.
-  Anyone integrating Nickel with other languages should use a polyglot build system like Bazel.
-(However, we might consider exporting package-management metadata in a format suitable for consumption by other tools.)
 - Management of system (or other non-Nickel) dependencies.
 You can use Nix for that.
 - Any sort of processing or compilation.
 Nickel is an interpreted language, so package management is only in charge of distributing unmodified source files.
+- Integration with other language ecosystems; this is only for Nickel code.
+  Anyone integrating Nickel with other languages should use a polyglot build system like Bazel.
+(However, providing integration points for other tools *is* in scope.
+More detail on that below.)

 ## The manifest file

 We will require a manifest file in order to import packages.
-Manifest files must be named `package.ncl`, and they are found by searching up from the file being evaluated.
-That is, when the user invokes `nickel export path/to/foo.ncl`, we look for a manifest at `path/to/package.ncl` and then at `path/package.ncl`, and so on.
+Manifest files must be named `electroplate.ncl`, and they are found by searching up from the file being evaluated.
+That is, when the user invokes `nickel export path/to/ foo.ncl`, we look for a manifest at `path/to/electroplate.ncl` and then at `path/electroplate.ncl`, and so on.

 The manifest file format is defined by the contract `std.package.Manifest`, which is defined as